Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Related Work

 Deep learning-based recommender systems rely on high-quality representations to predict user–item interactions~\cite{zha-kdd22}.
 GNNs achieve this by aggregating information from neighboring nodes~\cite{chen-sigir22, chen-cikm20, dong-www23, huang-icml22, zhang-wsdm23, zhang-sigir22}, with propagation layers capturing higher-order connectivities.
 They are state-of-the-art for CF due to this ability.
 LightGCN~\cite{he-sigir20} simplifies GNNs by removing non-linear transformations and activations and is widely used in GNN-based CF. NIA-GCN~\cite{sun-sigir2020} models pairwise neighbor relationships, while UltraGCN~\cite{mao-cikm21} addresses over-smoothing by approximating infinite-layer limits.
 With the rise of self-supervised learning, methods like SGL~\cite{wu-sigir21} and NCL~\cite{lin-www22} enhance robustness by combining contrastive objectives with structural and semantic signals, while DirectAU~\cite{wang-kdd22} emphasizes alignment and uniformity in representations.
-SimGCL~\cite{yu-sigir22} and XSimGCL~\cite{yu-kde23} further show that contrastive learning improves recommendations by promoting uniform user–item embeddings and propose a simple noise-based perturbation strategy.
+SimGCL~\cite{yu-sigir22} and XSimGCL~\cite{yu-kde23} further show that contrastive learning improves recommendations by promoting uniform user–item embeddings.
 However, these approaches overlook popularity amplification in GNNs.
 APDA~\cite{zhou-sigir23} addresses this by reweighting interactions using inverse popularity scores during aggregation, and NAVIP~\cite{kim-cikm22} applies IPW during aggregation based on interaction counts.
+Apart from these, Zhang et al.~\cite{zhang-kdd23} propose a Cross Decoupling Network (CDN) that decouples memorization and user distributions to mitigate long-tail bias in content-based recommender systems.
 Recent studies have explored out-of-distribution (OOD) generalization in GNN-based recommendation.
-DRO~\cite{zhao-www25} reduces the impact of noisy samples, CausalDiffRec~\cite{zhao-www25(1)} uses causal diffusion to remove environmental confounders, and AdvInfoNCE~\cite{zhang-neurips23} employs a hardness-aware adversarial contrastive loss to improve generalization.
+DRO~\cite{zhao-www25} mitigates the effect of noisy samples, CausalDiffRec~\cite{zhao-www25(1)} removes environmental confounders via causal diffusion, and AdvInfoNCE~\cite{zhang-neurips23} improves generalization using a hardness-aware adversarial contrastive loss.
 Despite their effectiveness, these methods do not explicitly address popularity bias.
-DAP~\cite{chen-front24}, a post-hoc popularity debiasing method, estimates popularity using both clustering of similar nodes and information from high- and low-degree neighbors, and removes popularity from node embeddings.
+DAP~\cite{chen-front24} is a post-hoc debiasing approach that estimates popularity via clustering similar nodes and leveraging signals from high- and low-degree neighbors, and then removes popularity information from node embeddings.